-As of December 31, 2020, our Nuclear Services Group segment's backlog with the U.S. Government was \$18.6 million, all of which has been funded.
+As of December 31, 2021, our Nuclear Services Group segment's backlog with the U.S. Government was \$20.6 million, all of which has been funded.

 Major new awards from the U.S. Government are typically received following Congressional approval of the budget for the U.S. Government's next fiscal year, which starts October 1, and may not be awarded to us before the end of the calendar year.
 Due to the fact that most contracts awarded by the U.S. Government are subject to these annual funding approvals, the total values of the underlying programs are significantly larger.
-In 2019, we received awards from the U.S. Government with a combined value in excess of \$3.9 billion, inclusive of unexercised options, approximately \$3.4 billion of which had been added to backlog as of December 31, 2020.
-The value of unexercised options excluded from backlog as of December 31, 2020 was approximately \$0.5 billion, which is expected to be exercised through 2025, subject to annual Congressional appropriations.
+In March 2021, we received awards from the U.S. Government with a combined value of \$2.2 billion, inclusive of unexercised options, all of which had been added to backlog as of December 31, 2021.

+The value of unexercised options excluded from backlog as of December 31, 2021, including previous awards, was approximately \$0.4 billion, a portion of which is expected to be awarded annually through 2024, subject to annual Congressional appropriations.